 Fire Safety Song – Sing along with this fire safety rap to help your preschooler remember to call 911 in case of an emergency and learn some important fire safety tips.

-Drive the Fire Truck Song – Listen to this adorable song to help your preschooler learn about the job of a firefighter.
+Drive the Fire Truck Song – Listen to this adorable fire safety song to help your preschooler learn about the job of a firefighter.
 The repeated phrases make this the perfect song for little ones to sing along with.

 Get Your Free Fire Safety Lesson Plans Here